smh-404/DigitalForensicDataset/README.md

 # DigitalForensicDataset
 This is a sample dataset that can be used for digital forensics file recovery research.
-It includes a total of 96 files, which include 24 different file types with 4 files of each type.
+This includes a total of 96 files evenly distributed across 24 different file types (4 files of each type).

 Feel free to use this dataset.
 All files were created manually, collected from open-source digital forensic repositories, or downloaded from sample file generators.